 - Temperature of 100 degrees or more

-- 24 hours of antibiotic use for strep throat or bacterial conjunctivitis
+- 24 hours after the completion of antibiotic use for strep throat, bacterial conjunctivitis, or other bacterial illnesses

-Parents are required to deliver all medications to the Health Office.
+Parents and guardians are required to deliver all medications to the Health Office.
 Under no circumstances shall students transport medications, prescription or non-prescription, to or from school.

 A physician’s signature is required to administer prescription medications at school.